Nixhazel/JS-Learn-SIMON-Game/README.md

 Welcome to the Simon Game!
 In this classic memory game, you will repeat a sequence of colors that the computer displays.

 ## How to Play
 1.The computer will flash a sequence of colors, when you click on any key on the keybored.
-Pay attention to the order of the colors.
+Pay attention to the order of the colors.<br>
 2.You must repeat the sequence by clicking on the corresponding colored buttons in the same order.
 3.The sequence will become longer with each round and the speed of the sequence will increase.
 4.If you make a mistake, the game is over.